 Post Market Surveillance (PMS) is primarily concerned with establishing the PMS plan for the device.
 The rationale for establishing a process to do this is; (a) the PMS plan is potentially complex and may involve several stakeholders, (b) if the manufacturer has more than one device, the process will need be repeated for every device or family of similar devices, (c) it has to be part of the Quality Management System (Article 10, 9. (i)).

-The PMS plan has to consider at the eight processes, or nine if appropriate, which will need updated information during the post-market (post launch) phase.
+The PMS plan has to consider at least the eight processes, or nine if appropriate, which will need updated information during the post-market (post launch) phase.
 That is the minimum scope.
 They are listed in Article 83.
 If it’s not clear which process they are, read the dedicated commentary on the Post Market Surveillance System.

 Each of the processes requiring updated information is an expert process.
 In any organisation larger than a micro enterprise, those processes will probably have dedicated process owners.
 Here are typical examples (for illustration only); Safety/Risk Management function (owner of the benefit-risk determination), Manufacturing (owner of the design and manufacturing information), Labelling department (the instructions for use and label), the Clinical or Medical function (owner of the clinical evaluation), Safety and Clinical (the summary of safety and clinical performance), R&D (the usability evaluation), Vigilance (trend identification), Quality (the CAPA and FSCA process), Regulatory Affairs (the technical documentation).